cloudflare/cloudflare-docs/content/waf/get-started.md

 ## 4. (Optional) Deploy the Cloudflare OWASP Core Ruleset

 After configuring the Cloudflare Managed Ruleset and attack score, you can also deploy the [Cloudflare OWASP Core Ruleset](/waf/managed-rules/reference/owasp-core-ruleset/).
-This managed ruleset is Cloudflare's implementation of the OWASP ModSecurity Core Rule Set and its attack coverage significantly overlaps with Cloudflare Managed Ruleset by detecting common attack vectors such as SQLi and XSS.
+This managed ruleset is Cloudflare's implementation of the OWASP ModSecurity Core Rule Set.
+Its attack coverage significantly overlaps with Cloudflare Managed Ruleset by detecting common attack vectors such as SQLi and XSS.

 {{<Aside type="warning" header="Warning">}}
 The Cloudflare OWASP Core Ruleset is prone to false positives and offers only marginal benefits when added on top of Cloudflare Managed Ruleset and WAF attack score.
 If you decide to deploy this managed ruleset, you will need to monitor and adjust its settings based on your traffic to prevent false positives.